 “Tomorrow, sell your camels and buy a horse.
 Camels are traitorous: they walk thousands of paces and never seem to tire.
 Then suddenly, they kneel and die.
 But horses tire bit by bit.
 You always know how much you can ask of them, and when it is that they are about to die.”

 These words wake up my foolish thinking — the traitorous pride inside me.
 I can’t plow through any desert without rest, no matter how much I convince myself and the world around me that I’m not tired.

-Jeff Jochum, one of my long time mentors that I talked about yesterday, once said to me “Me Ra, you need to always remind yourself that you are the boss.
+Jeff Jochum, one of my long time business mentors, once said to me “Me Ra, you need to always remind yourself that you are the boss.
 You decided to run your own business because you wanted to be the boss.

 But like most small business owners, the business starts to dictate your time